Texture Settings

 Pixel format --opt <pixelformat>

-Specifies the Pixel format used in the Texture file.
+Specifies the pixel encoding used for the texture file.

-Some of the formats like ETC1/2, PVRTC or PVRTC2 require special decoding in hardware or software and can only be used with specific Data Formats.
+Some pixel formats like ETC1/2, PVRTC or PVRTC2 require special decoding in hardware or software, make sure that your target supports them.

 GUI/CMD value | Description |